gibson042/developer-portal/academy/3-ibc/1-what-is-ibc.md

 <HighlightBox type="info">

-If you're interested in another overview of the IBC protocol, in the following video Callum Waters, Engineering Manager for the Tendermind Core, gives a talk on the methodology allowing interoperability between countless sovereign blockchains and how to build an IBC-compatible app.
+If you're interested in another overview of the IBC protocol, in the following video Callum Waters, Engineering Manager for the Tendermint Core, gives a talk on the methodology allowing interoperability between countless sovereign blockchains and how to build an IBC-compatible app.

 <YoutubePlayer videoId="OSMH5uwTssk"/>